-At December 31, 2020 Cost Gross Unrealized Gains Gross Unrealized (Losses) Fair Value Available for sale debt securities \$ 91,262 \$ 2,015 \$ \$ 93,277 SEI-sponsored mutual funds 6,866 382 7,248 Equities and other mutual funds 4,421 473 4,894 \$ 102,549 \$ 2,870 \$ \$ 105,419

-At December 31, 2019 Cost Gross Unrealized Gains nrealized Unrealized Fair Value Available for sale debt securities \$ 104,193 \$ 605 \$ \$ 104,798 SEI-sponsored mutual funds 7,564 125 (39) 7,650 Equities and other mutual funds 3,637 832 4,469 \$ 115,394 \$ 1,562 \$ (39) \$ 116,917
+At December 31, 2021 Gross Unrealized Cost Gains Gross nrealized Losses) Fair Value Available for sale debt securities \$ 117,215 \$ \$ (80) \$ 117,135 SEI-sponsored mutual funds 6,748 463 7,211 Equities and other mutual funds 4,935 260 5,195 \$ 128,898 \$ 723 \$ (80) \$ 129,541 At December At Decemb er 31 2020 Cost U At Decemb Gross Inrealized Gains U Gross nrealized (Losses) Fair Value Available for sale debt securities \$ Cost 91,262 \$ Gross Inrealized Gains U Gross nrealized \$ Available for sale debt securities SEI-sponsored mutual funds \$ Gross Inrealized Gains U Gross nrealized \$ Value \$ 91,262 Gross Inrealized Gains U Gross nrealized \$ Value 93,277 SEI-sponsored mutual funds \$ 91,262 6,866 Gross Jnrealized Gains 2,015 382 U Gross nrealized \$ 93,277 7,248

-At D - - - - - 24 2040

-Net unrealized holding gains at December 31, 2020 of the Company's available-for-sale debt securities were \$1,551 (net of income tax expense of \$464).
-Net unrealized losses at December 31, 2019 of the Company's available-for-sale debt securities were \$465 (net of income tax benefit of \$140).
+Net unrealized holding losses at December 31, 2021 of the Company's available-for-sale debt securities were \$62 (net of income tax benefit of \$18) and were for a duration of less than 12 months.
+These unrealized losses are associated with the Company's investments in mortgage-backed securities issued by GNMA and were caused by interest rate increases (See Note 4).
+The contractual cash flows of these securities are guaranteed by an agency of the U.S. government.
+Accordingly, it is expected that the securities would not be settled at a price less than the amortized cost bases of the Company's investments.
+The Company does not intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost bases.
+Net unrealized gains at December 31, 2020 of the Company's available-for-sale debt securities were \$1,551 (net of income tax expense of \$464).
 These net unrealized gains and losses are reported as a separate component of Accumulated other comprehensive loss on the accompanying Consolidated Balance Sheets.

-There were gross realized losses of \$902 and \$493 from available-for-sale debt securities during 2020 and 2019, respectively.
-There were no gross realized gains from available-for-sale debt securities during 2020 and 2019.
+There were gross realized losses of \$1,160, \$902 and \$493 from available-for-sale debt securities during 2021, 2020 and 2019, respectively.
+There were no gross realized gains from available-for-sale debt securities during 2021, 2020 and

+2019.
 Realized losses from available-for-sale debt securities, including amounts reclassified from accumulated comprehensive loss, are reflected in Net (loss) gain from investments on the accompanying Consolidated Statements of Operations.

-There were gross realized gains of \$1,100 and gross realized losses of \$250 from mutual funds and equities during 2020.
-In 2019, there were gross realized gains of \$297 and gross realized losses of \$48 from mutual funds and equities.
+There were gross realized gains of \$741 and gross realized losses of \$72 from mutual funds and equities during 2021.
+In 2020, there were gross realized gains of \$1,100 and gross realized losses of \$250 from mutual funds and equities.
+In 2019, there were gross realized gains of \$297 and gross realized losses of 48 from mutual funds and equities.
 Gains and losses from mutual funds and equities are reflected in Net (loss) gain from investments on the accompanying Consolidated Statements of Operations.